 The Steps of the Seder

-The Seder is the centerpiece of any Passover experience.
+The Seder is the centrepiece of any Passover experience.
 A Seder is a festive meal that takes place on the first night of the holiday.
 Family and friends join together to celebrate.
 The word Seder means “order,” and the Passover seder has 15 separate steps in its traditional order.
 During the Seder, we read the Passover Haggadah, which guides us through those steps.

 1. Kadeish: Sanctification

-A blessing is recited over wine in honor of the holiday.
+A blessing is recited over wine in honour of the holiday.
 When the seder falls on a Friday night, this version of the Kiddush is recited for Passover and Shabbat.
 When the seder falls on a Saturday night, as it does this year, we continue with a special version of Havdalah.
 The wine is then drunk.
 A second cup is then poured (but not yet drunk).

 2. Ur'chatz: Washing